csdms/ivy/lessons/git/git-workflow.md

 GitHub provides [much more information](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) on pull requests.

-Argue well, and your contribution may be accepted by the repository owner!
+Argue well and your contribution may be accepted by the repository owner!

 ## Merge